Corporate Compliance Enforcement in Ireland Accelerates

 Now, it’s here.

-The CRO has begun targeting up to 1,000 non‑compliant companies every week for potential strike‑off due to failure to file annual returns on time.
+The CRO has begun targeting up to 200 non‑compliant companies every week for potential strike‑off due to failure to file annual returns on time, or those that have a high “bad filing index”.
 This represents a major escalation as the CRO works through a sizeable backlog of companies that are in breach of statutory obligations.

 If your company has outstanding annual returns or unresolved compliance issues, the risk is no longer theoretical: your company could well be included in the next batch of notices.